atomix/atomix/README.md

 CopyCat is a pluggable framework, providing protocol and endpoint implementations for various frameworks such as [Netty](http://netty.io) and [Vert.x](http://vertx.io).

+*Note that this version requires Java 8.
+There is also a [Java 7 compatible version](https://github.com/kuujo/copycat/tree/java-1.7)*

 User Manual
 ===========